On the Generalization and Adaptation Ability of Machine-Generated Text Detectors in Academic Writing: Abstract

 \section{Abstract}

-The rise of large language models (LLMs) has raised concerns about machine-generated text (MGT), including ethical and practical issues like plagiarism and misinformation.
-Building a robust and highly generalizable MGT detection system has become increasingly important.
-This work investigates the generalization capabilities of MGT detectors in three aspects: First, we construct \Dataset, a large-scale dataset focused on academic writing, featuring human-written texts (HWTs) and MGTs across STEM, Humanities, and Social Sciences, paired with an extensible code framework for efficient benchmarking.
-Second, we investigate the transferability of detectors across domains and LLMs, leveraging fine-grained datasets to reveal insights into domain transferring and implementing few-shot techniques to improve the performance by roughly 13.2\%.
-Third, we introduce a novel attribution task where models must adapt to new classes over time without (or with very limited) access to prior training data and benchmark detectors.
-We implement several adapting techniques to improve the performance by roughly 10\% and highlight the inherent complexity of the task.
-Our findings provide insights into the generalization ability of MGT detectors across diverse scenarios and lay the foundation for building robust, adaptive detection systems.
+The rising popularity of large language models (LLMs) has raised concerns about machine-generated text (MGT), particularly in academic settings, where issues like plagiarism and misinformation are prevalent.
+As a result, developing a highly generalizable and adaptable MGT detection system has become an urgent priority.
+Given that LLMs are most commonly misused in academic writing, this work investigates the generalization and adaptation capabilities of MGT detectors in three key aspects specific to academic writing: First, we construct \Dataset, a large-scale dataset comprising over 336M tokens and 749K samples. \Dataset focuses on academic writing, featuring human-written texts (HWTs) and MGTs across STEM, Humanities, and Social Sciences, paired with an extensible code framework for efficient benchmarking.
+Second, we benchmark the performance of various detectors for binary classification and attribution tasks in both in-domain and cross-domain settings.
+This benchmark reveals the often-overlooked challenges of attribution tasks.
+Third, we introduce a novel attribution task where models have to adapt to new classes over time without (or with very limited) access to prior training data in both few-shot and many-shot scenarios.
+We implement eight different adapting techniques to improve the performance and highlight the inherent complexity of the task.
+Our findings provide insights into the generalization and adaptation ability of MGT detectors across diverse scenarios and lay the foundation for building robust, adaptive detection systems.
 The code framework is available at \url{https://github.com/Y-L-LIU/MGTBench-2.0}.